Belinda Russell: Early life

 Russell was born in St George, Queensland, Australia.

 She completed a degree of Communications and Journalism at the University of Southern Queensland.

 Family

-She is married to Mark Calvert; she met him in the UK while working at Sky News.
+She is married to Mark Calvert, the current head of programs at Sky News Australia.
+She met him in the UK while working at Sky News.

 Russell has 3 daughters; their names are Coco, Tallulah, and Maddi.